craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 ###### REQ: #.EXP
 'For whatever reason, you are brimming with Arcane potential.
 You feel the power pounding against your fingertips.'

 When you gain this Feature, your Flux Capacity is equal to your Charisma Modifier.

-When you gain this Feature, you learn one Basic Technique of your choice.
+You learn one Basic Technique of your choice.

+You can cast Spells.

 ## Learned Spellcasting
 ###### REQ: #.EXP
 'You have spent time and energy studying and practicing the manipulation of your local reality through Arcane means to the point of reasonable consistency.'

 When you gain this Feature, your Flux Capacity is equal to your Intelligence Modifier.
+You learn one Basic Arcane Technique of your choice.

+You can cast Spells.